From World Watch Monitor

 The attacks have also revived fears of more abductions of foreign nationals.
 All Westerners have been advised to leave the region immediately.

-A number of kidnappings targeting foreigners, including a Canadian nun and two priests, have been carried out by Boko Haram in recent months.
+A number of kidnappings targeting foreigners, including a Canadian nun and two priests, have been carried out by an extremist group that is located primarily in Northern Nigeria in recent months.

 “Westerners had started to return to that region, thanks to the apparent normality witnessed from January to the end of June,” said Rev. Heteck.
 “But this new wave of departures will lead several planned projects to be aborted.”